How to Get a DOT Number in California

 What is a DOT Number, and Why Do You Need One in California?

-Operating certain commercial vehicles without a DOT number can lead to serious legal and financial consequences.
-As of recently federal regulations mandate that commercial motor vehicles (CMVs) involved in interstate commerce should have a DOT number if they meet certain criteria.
+Operating certain commercial vehicles without a DOT number can have severe legal and financial consequences.
+Recently, federal regulations mandate that commercial motor vehicles (CMVs) involved in interstate commerce should have a DOT number if they meet specific criteria.

 In California, these regulations are strictly enforced.
 Commercial vehicles that operate intrastate and weigh more than 10,000 pounds or transport hazardous materials or more than nine passengers must obtain a DOT number.